 We cannot overemphasize that identifying sustainable alpha in the market is no cakewalk.
 More importantly, being smart, having superior stock-picking skills, or amassing an army of PhDs to crunch data is only half of the equation.
 Even with those tools, you are still only one shark in a tank filled with other sharks.
 All sharks are smart, all sharks have a MBA or PhD from a fancy school, and all the sharks know how to analyze a company.
 Maintaining an edge in these shark infested waters is no small feat, and one that only a handful of investors has accomplished.

-In order to achieve sustainable success as an active investor, one needs not only skill, but also an understanding of human psychology, and an appreciation of market incentives (behavioral finance).
-We start our journey where mine began: as an aspiring PhD student studying at the University of Chicago.
+We start our intellectual journey where mine began: as an aspiring PhD student studying at the University of Chicago.
 Let the adventure begin…

 Into the Lion’s Den: Pitching Market Inefficiency in the Land of Efficient Markets

 I entered the University of Chicago Finance PhD program 13 years ago (Fall 2002).
 It was the beginning of a painful, but highly enlightening journey into the world of advanced finance.
 For context, the UChicago finance department maintains a rich legacy associated with having established, and successfully defended, the Efficient Market Hypothesis (EMH).
 PhD students in the department spend their first 2 years in grueling, graduate-level finance courses infused with highly technical mathematics and statistics.
 The final 2-4 years are dedicated to dissertation research.
 I would describe these conditions as: “sweatshop factory meets international mathematics competition.”
 The program was tough.